thato2-5/Azure-Flask-Web-App/README.md

 # Azure-Flask-Web-App

-Repository: Online Survey App
+Repository: Project Tracker App
 Description

-This repository contains the source code for an online survey application built using Python Flask.
-The app allows users to create, distribute, and analyze surveys easily.
+This repository contains the source code for project tracker application built using Python Flask.
+The app allows users to create, distribute, and analyze tasks easily.
 It is designed to be scalable and user-friendly, offering a seamless experience for survey creators and respondents alike.
 Features

   * User Authentication: Secure user registration and login system.
-  * Survey Creation: Intuitive interface for creating and customizing surveys with various question types.
+  * Task Creation: Intuitive interface for creating and customizing projects with various question types.
   * Response Collection: Collect responses in real-time and ensure data integrity.
   * Data Analysis: Tools for visualizing survey results and exporting data.
   * Responsive Design: Mobile-friendly design to ensure accessibility across devices.